Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Just ask Rick Gulledge, a resident of Aubrey, whose brother was diagnosed with colon cancer in 2007.
 Just one month later, when Gulledge began experiencing heavy rectal bleeding—a sign of colon cancer—he knew he needed medical attention.

 Gulledge was diagnosed with colon cancer at the age of 47 and had part of his colon and some of his lymph nodes removed.
-His treatment at Baylor Regional Medical Center at Plano also included six months of chemotherapy.
+His treatment at Baylor Scott & White Medical Center - Plano also included six months of chemotherapy.

 So far, Gulledge remains cancer-free.
 Sadly, his brother wasn’t so lucky, and died just one year after his diagnosis.